-Mersea Island is located in North East Essex between the Blackwater and the Colne Estuaries.
-It is linked to the mainland by a causeway, known as The Strood, which is covered at very high tides for an hour or 2.
-It is approximately 5 miles long by 2 miles wide.
+Mersea Island is located in north east Essex, between the Blackwater and the Colne Estuaries.
+It is linked to the mainland by a causeway, known as The Strood, which is covered at high spring tides for an hour or 2.
+The island is approximately 5 miles long by 2 miles wide.
 The main settlements are the town of West Mersea and the village of East Mersea.

 There is a museum at West Mersea, which contains information and artefacts about fishing, oysters, wildfowling, boatbuilding, natural history, social history and geology.